• Home

 Talk about an attention-getting trick.
 If I could do that I’d stand up and announce it, too.

 “Wow!
 Spawning starfish!”
-I said, looking around with a friendly smile to see if there was anyone I could share starfish jokes with, but oddly enough, people seemed to be backing away.
-They must be afraid of starfish, I thought.
-People have the strangest phobias.
+I said, looking around with a friendly smile to see if there was anyone I could share starfish jokes with, but oddly enough, people seemed to be backing away at the sight of my beaming grin.

 Visiting Ripley's Aquarium Toronto, starfish